-Your second indicator of your e-readiness is your mobile readiness.
-If your business is in Africa and particularly in Kenya, it is a high time you took note of the statistics.
-There are more mobile phones in African than email account and bank accounts put together.
-In Kenya in particularly, mobile money transactions are more than ten times the amount handled by the entire banking sector.
-This should inform you that it is both easier to reach and be reached by clients through mobile phone and it is easier to be paid by mobile money transfer.
-To be mobile ready, you require to have the following staff and infrastructure.
-First of all you need an m-IT officer to oversee all matters pertaining to mobile phone business, In addition you need a bulk sms solution to contact clients directly on phone.
-You need a mobile money account so that you can be paid by direct transfer and you need systems that can receive messages from mobile phones and display and use it on your standard IT platform.
+The second indicator of Information Technology department readiness is mobile readiness.
+If your business operates in Africa, particularly Kenya, it’s essential to pay attention to the statistics.
+Africa has more mobile phones than email and bank accounts combined.
+In Kenya, mobile money transactions exceed those handled by the entire banking sector by over ten times.
+This emphasizes the need to reach and be reached by clients through mobile phones and facilitate mobile money transfers for seamless payments.
+To achieve mobile readiness, you need the following staff and infrastructure: an m-IT officer to oversee mobile phone business matters, a bulk SMS solution for direct client communication, a mobile money account for convenient payments, and systems that can receive and utilize messages from mobile phones within your standard IT platform.

 The third indicator is the efficiency of your systems.
 Do your staff members need to report to the office and occupy specific desks to perform their work?
 If the answer is yes, particularly for officers, your Informatin Technology department is at risk of becoming obsolete.
 The requirement for staff to be tied to specific locations within the office indicates a reliance on paperwork and processes that should be reduced.
 Ideally, staff members should be able to sit at any available desk and carry out their duties without hindrance.